Some posts contain compensated links. Please read this disclaimer for more info.

-In a beautifully wooded gorge, several terraced lakes flow into one another in a series of waterfalls and cascades.
+Several terraced lakes flow into one another in a beautifully wooded gorge in a series of waterfalls and cascades.
 This landscape, unique in Europe, also has a notable human history.

-It’s this combination that’s the main reason why Plitvice Lakes National Park is a UNESCO World Heritage Site nowadays.
+This combination is the main reason why Plitvice Lakes National Park is a UNESCO World Heritage Site nowadays.
 Boardwalks wind their way over and around the lakes and waterfalls, allowing you to see everything from up close.

 The day trip from Zagreb to Plitvice Lakes is no longer than two hours.
 However, there is so much to see and do here that we suggest setting aside a whole day to explore the lakes and drive back from Plitvice to Zagreb before it gets too dark.

-You’ll want to take your time to enjoy the sheer natural beauty of this area – so you could also consider a tour so you can maximize your time and not stress about the return drive.
+You’ll want to take your time to enjoy the sheer natural beauty of this area, so you could also consider a tour so you can maximize your time and not stress about the return drive.
 There are plenty of companies that offer a day trip to Plitvice from Zagreb.

 Zagreb To Rastoke Day Trip